 Production ceased of Halon 1301 in 1992 and FM200 was a much more environmentally safer replacement product.
 Halon 1301 was an Ozone Depleting Gas FM200 wasn’t.
 Halon stayed in the atmosphere for 65 years, FM200 just 33 years and finally the Global Warming Potential of Halon 1301 was 6900, FM200 was nearly half that at 3500.
 Ultimately FM200 was much more environmentally friendly than Halon 1301.

 Novec 1230 takes those numbers to a whole new level, see below.

 FM200 v Novec 1230 – Conclusion

-In conclusion Novec 1230 prior to 1st January 2018 was the most expensive of the agents we use for Fire Suppression System, but with the massive increase in price of FM200 (due to an EU reduction of 36%) has meant Novec 1230 is now the only real alternative to Inert Gas.
-Although the design of a new Novec 1230 system will be similar to a FM200 system an upgrade will not and particular care should be taken when carrying this out.
+In conclusion Novec 1230 prior to 1st January 2018 was the most expensive of the agents we use for Fire Suppression System and with the massive increase in price of FM200 (due to an EU reduction of 36%) this has meant Novec 1230 is now the only real alternative to Inert Gas Systems.

 Should you require any information or advice on Novec 1230 and FM200 Systems please do not hesitate in contacting us

 Novec 1230 is a registered trademark of 3M

 FM200 is a registered trademark of The Chemours Company